-Minidump Browser is a software tool that allows to you to examine the contents of a minidump.
+Minidump Browser is a software tool that allows to you to examine the contents of a minidump or kernel dump.
 The minidump might result from an application crash or a minidump created as part of some application profiling.
+A kernel dump will have been written when the operating system crashed, providing the infamous Blue Screen of Death.

-Typically the only way to interact with a minidump is to load it into a debugger and see where the application that generated the minidump crashed.
+Typically the only way to interact with a minidump or kernel dump is to load it into a debugger and see where the application that generated the minidump crashed.

-But minidumps can be generated without a crash being required, and crash minidumps can contain a lot more information than just information about an exception.
+Minidumps can also be generated without a crash being required, and crash minidumps can contain a lot more information than just information about an exception.

 That’s why we created Minidump Browser.
 Now you can inspect memory protection regions, thread information, including thread names, open handles at the time of the crash, and various information about the host computer hardware, and it’s performance.